monktastic/blog/pages/redux/mundane.md

 rescue us from the shackles of everyday life.
 Our wishful thinking makes us dream of a supernatural world, and so the real world is dull by comparison.

 But I'd like to offer another possibility: physical reality feels vaguely dull and repetitive because you take it far more literally than you are justified in doing.

 The reason that your life does not feel overwhelmingly glorious and infinitely wondrous is that you feel a deep-seated certainty that you know, more or less, how it all works.
 In short: reality is a collection of stuff, interacting through time and space, according to fixed laws.
 Sure, there are a few little details for physicists to iron out, but the basic structure is in place and is pretty much incontrovertible.

 *This* moment is nothing special because you had one very much like it just a moment ago, and a moment before that, in a series of moments stretching back to your birth.
-Been there, done that.
 Because of this, you seek out special experiences to spice things up -- a trip to the symphony, or a Michelin starred restaurant -- but even those moments differ from previous ones only in a few small details: the sound is a little sweeter; the flavor a little richer.
 On